mathesar-foundation/mathesar-website/about.md

 - (2) take funding that requires us to grow at all costs
 {% endcapture %}

-{% include highlight.html header='Our plans for financial sustainability' content=highlight1 theme='lighter' %}
+{% include highlight.html header='Our plans for financial sustainability' content=highlight1 theme='lighter' separator=true %}